School Policies and Regulations

 • Physical Education dress code

 All students are to wear the Holy Name Physical Education uniform.
-The uniform is a warm-up jacket, warm-up pants with white piping or navy blue sweatpants, worn with a grey T-shirt trimmed in navy, grey T-shirt, and navy nylon gym shorts, all with the HNJ logo.
-All four (4) uniform pieces are to be worn on gym day.
+The uniform consists of navy blue warm-up pants or warm-up pants with white piping, a grey T-shirt with or without navy trim, navy nylon gym shorts, and an optional warm-up jacket all with an HNJ logo.

-• Students wear gym uniforms to school when scheduled for physical education class.
+• Students are to wear their gym uniforms to school when scheduled for physical education class.

 • Sneakers are to be worn with the physical education uniforms.
-The sneakers must have backs.
+Sneakers must have backs and must be completely laced and tied.

-• Socks must be worn above the ankle.
+• Socks must be worn and they must be above the ankle.

 • Additional dress code guidelines